front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 title: Add your custom endpoint
 ---

 When customizing your shop, you may need to retrieve data from Magento.
 This is done by fetching data from a REST endpoint of Magento that will be used in a [GraphQL module](/docs/essentials/extend-the-graphql-schema.html).
-In this documentation, you will learn how to create a new REST endpoint in your Magento 1.
+In this documentation, you will learn how to create a new REST endpoint in your Magento 1, this is not specific to Front-Commerce module and you can follow the Magento tutorial [How to Extend the Magento REST API to Use Coupon Auto Generation](https://devdocs.magento.com/guides/m1x/other/ht_extend_magento_rest_api.html) if you need to understand more about the Magento 1 REST Api.

 This can be done by completing the following steps:

 1. Add and complete `api2.xml` file